neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/import/import-from-postgres" description="Import data from another Postgres database using pg_dump and pg_restore" icon="import">Import from Postgres</a>
+<a href="/docs/import/import-from-postgres" description="Import data from another Postgres database using pg_dump and pg_restore" icon="postgres">Import from Postgres</a>

-<a href="/docs/import/import-from-neon" description="Import data from another Neon project for Postgres version upgrades or region migration" icon="import">Import from a Neon project</a>
+<a href="/docs/import/import-from-neon" description="Import data from another Neon project for Postgres version upgrades or region migration" icon="neon">Import from a Neon project</a>

-<a href="/docs/import/import-from-csv" description="Import data from a CSV file using the psql command-line utility" icon="import">Import data from CSV</a>
+<a href="/docs/import/import-from-csv" description="Import data from a CSV file using the psql command-line utility" icon="csv">Import data from CSV</a>

-<a href="/docs/import/import-from-heroku" description="Import data from a Heroku Postgres database to a Neon Postgres database" icon="import">Import from Heroku</a>
+<a href="/docs/import/import-from-heroku" description="Import data from a Heroku Postgres database to a Neon Postgres database" icon="heroku">Import from Heroku</a>

-<a href="/docs/import/migrate-aws-dms" description="Migrate data from another database source to Neon using the AWS Data Migration Service" icon="import">Migrate with AWS DMS</a>
+<a href="/docs/import/migrate-aws-dms" description="Migrate data from another database source to Neon using the AWS Data Migration Service" icon="aws">Migrate with AWS DMS</a>

-<a href="/docs/import/import-sample-data" description="Load one of several sample datasets for exploration and testing" icon="import">Load sample data</a>
+<a href="/docs/import/import-sample-data" description="Load one of several sample datasets for exploration and testing" icon="download">Load sample data</a>

-<a href="/docs/import/migrate-mysql" description="Learn how to migrate your MySQL database to Neon Postgres using pgloader." icon="import">Migrate from MySQL</a>
+<a href="/docs/import/migrate-mysql" description="Learn how to migrate your MySQL database to Neon Postgres using pgloader." icon="sql">Migrate from MySQL</a>

 </DetailIconCards>